kanishka-linux/kawaii-player/README.md

 #### PC To PC Casting

-kawaii-player can work as client as well as server at the same time.
-This feature was exploited in the past to create peer-to-peer mode.
-Now this peer-to-peer mode has been extended in v3.5.0 to include master-slave design in order to incorporate PC-To-PC casting feature.
-Following are some important aspects of this feature.
+PC To PC Casting in the context of kawaii-player means ability to cast (send) videos/playlist from one computer to another computer running kawaii-player.
+Following are important aspects of this feature.

-    * Casting of single file or entire playlist from one computer (Master)
+    * Casting single file or entire playlist from one computer (Master)

       to another computer (Slave) running kawaii-player.